 - Grease the cookie sheets instead of lining with parchment paper or baking mats.
 This creates crispier cookie edges with a little more browning.

 - And finally – they’re cooked at a lower temperature for a longer period of time.

-The recipe on their website also includes adding espresso powder.
+Note: The recipe on their website also includes adding espresso powder.
 I left this out since it’s not an ingredient I keep in the house and I don’t think it’s really necessary in chocolate chip cookies.

 These Neiman Marcus cookies are perfect if you enjoy cookies with crispy edges, brown sugar and lots of chocolate chips.
 If you’ve ever wondered about their legendary recipe – you should definitely try making them yourself!

 For more favorite chocolate chip cookie recipes, check out:

 - The BEST Chocolate Chip Cookies

 - 2 teaspoons vanilla extract